aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/document-builder-overview/using-documentbuilder-to-modify-a-document/_index.md

 You can obtain where the builder's cursor is currently positioned at any time.
 The [DocumentBuilder.getCurrentNode](https://apireference.aspose.com/words/java/com.aspose.words/DocumentBuilder#getCurrentNode\(\)/) property returns the node that is currently selected in this builder.
 The node is a direct child of a paragraph.
 Any insert operations you perform using DocumentBuilder will insert before the DocumentBuilder.CurrentNode.
 When the current paragraph is empty or the cursor is positioned just before the end of the paragraph, DocumentBuilder.CurrentNode returns null.

 Also, you can use the [DocumentBuilder.getCurrentParagraph](https://apireference.aspose.com/words/java/com.aspose.words/DocumentBuilder#getCurrentParagraph\(\)/) property, which gets the paragraph that is currently selected in this **DocumentBuilder**.
 The below code example shows how to access the current node in a document builder.
-You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-Java/blob/master/Examples/src/main/resources/com/aspose/words/examples/programming_documents/document/DocumentBuilderCursorPosition/DocumentBuilder.doc).

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-DocumentBuilderCursorPosition-DocumentBuilderCursorPosition.java" >}}

 ### Moving to Any Node (Paragraphs and their Children)

 If you have a document object node, which is a paragraph or a direct child of a paragraph, you can point the builder's cursor to this node.
 Use the [DocumentBuilder.moveTo](https://apireference.aspose.com/words/java/com.aspose.words/DocumentBuilder#moveTo\(com.aspose.words.Node\)/) method to perform this.
 The following code example shows how to move a cursor position to a specified node.
-You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-Java/blob/master/Examples/src/main/resources/com/aspose/words/examples/programming_documents/document/DocumentBuilderMoveToNode/DocumentBuilder.doc).

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-DocumentBuilderMoveToNode-DocumentBuilderMoveToNode.java" >}}